DavidFalade04/WorkoutPlanCreator/README.md

-# StudyBuddyUBC
+# Workout Creator

 ## Project Overview

-StudyBuddyUBC is the ultimate tool for optimizing your study experience.
-StudyBuddyUBC provides ubc students with a platform to make studying a social experience.

-StudyBuddyUBC allows users to

-- **share**, **rate** and **track** of their favourites study spots on campus
-- **Connect** users with potential study **partners** and/or **groups**
-- **log** their study hours and tasks.
+With the workout plan creator, creating, sharing and finding the perfect workout for you has never been easier.
+With Workout Creator makes it easier than ever to create your own workout regiments.

+Workout Creator allows you to...
+- **Choose** and **customize** pre-made schedule templates or **create** your own
+- **Add** what muscle groups your hitting on what day
+- **Log** and **track** your workout history and PR's

-This project is of personal interest to me, as I love studying with my friends and trying new study spots.
+This project is of personal interest to me, as i'm trying to get into working out more.

 ## User Stories

-- As a user I want to be able to save a Study Spot to my favourites
+- As a user I want to be able to add an exercise to my workout
-- As a user I want to be able to update my study log
+- As a user I want to be able to update my workout log and track my PR's
-- As a user I want to be able to browse study spots on campus
+- As a user I want to be able to browse different exercises for different muscle groups
-- As a user I want to be able to see where my friends are studying
+- As a user I want to be able to choose templates from a list of workout genres